KaliumPuceon/CML4607Z-notes/week2.md

 * Labour law is often solved backwards from the idea of fairness
 * e.g. Requirements may be different for small and large businesses

+# Modern South African Law
+* Common Law is based on Roman-Dutch Law
+* Common Law is drawn from court decisions
+* Statutary Law is passed by Parliament
+* Higher courts can make decisions that bind lower courts

 # Back to labour Law

 ## Probation is allowed If Reasonable
 * Useful to test if an employee is suitable
-* Chose as appropriate to the job
+* Chosen as appropriate to the job
 * Must be advised and assisted during this time

 ## Styles of bargaining